 - Statewide/All Other Areas (888) 729-0571

 If a vulnerable adult is in immediate danger, the local police, sheriff's office or emergency medical service should be contacted.
-If the person is not in immediate danger, the report should be made via one of the designated phone numbers.
+If the person is not in immediate danger, the report should be made via one of the designated phone numbers or online.

 NRS 200.5092 Definitions